IgnisDa/ryot/docs/content/integrations.md

 periodic interval.
 - _Sink_: An external client publishes progress updates to the Ryot server.

+!!! info

+    An item is marked as started when it has more than _2%_ progress and marked as completed when it has more than _95%_ progress.

 ## Yank plugins

 For each integration you want to enable, credentials for the external server must be saved to your profile.
 To do so, go to the "Settings" tab and add a new integration under the "Integrations" tab.

-!!!note

-    An item is marked as started when it has more than _2%_ progress and marked as completed when it has more than _95%_ progress.

 ### Audiobookshelf